MohammadJasem/ShoparizeTask/README.md

 All parameters are required

-The api is online.
+The API is online.
 You can check it here: https://scandiweb-tests.000webhostapp.com/ShoparizeTask/api

+Request class contain just one function to get parameters array if the request method is post or get

+MainController contain sum function

+api/index file contains the available APIs and run them and return 404 if API is not exist

+api class contains 3 functions

+1. post function: it's for API's post requests and run the right function in the right controller

+2. get function: it's for API's get requests and run the right function in the right controller

+3. notFound_404 function: return 404 response

+APIRespose class contains functions for response sending request

 Thanks